 International Air Transport Association (IATA) announced that 2012 was the best year for aviation safety in aviation history, according to data recorded until November 30 2012.
 IATA monitors about 84% of total air traffic, being an organization that 242 has joined by airlines.

-"The percentage of aviation accidents worldwide decreased by 17% compared to 2011, with an average of 1 accidents per 5,3 million flights"
+"The percentage of aviation accidents worldwide has decreased by 17% compared to 2011, with an average of 1 accident per 5,3 million flights"

 , according to the statement made by the deputy chairman of the IATA operational safety department, Günther Matschnigg.
 He also pointed out that the aviation industry has achieved an incredible level of security, and 2012 is the third consecutive year in a world record.